Robpol86/etaprogress/README.md

 ## Usage

 If all you need is a progress bar with an ETA, you only have to import a class in the `etaprogress.progress` module.
+To get the progress bar itself just cast to string or print the instance.

 ### Simple Usage